 “Christ, our Passover lamb, has been sacrificed.”1 Corinthians 5:7

 1. Past: How Jesus Fulfilled Passover

 Terminology: Jewish Passover vs Christian Passover

 Since the exodus from Egypt, God commanded Israel to annually celebrate Passover and the Feast of Unleavened Bread.

-Starting at the Last Supper on the evening before His crucifixion, Jesus fulfilled the symbolism of the Jewish Passover and instituted a New Covenant version–Christian Passover.
+During the Last Supper on the evening before His crucifixion, Jesus fulfilled the symbolism of the Jewish Passover and instituted a New Covenant version–a Christian Passover.

 Christian Passover doesn’t replace the Jewish Passover.
-Rather, it builds on the original Passover’s foundation and adds expanded meanings onto it.
+Rather, it builds on the original Passover’s foundation and adds expanded meanings to it.